codeforUV/ruralnet/README.md

 For simplicity and tracking checkout the [Taskboard](https://github.com/codeforUV/ruralnet/projects/1) on Github.

+## Running Locally

+To run the app locally you need to:

+1. Clone this repo: `git clone https://github.com/codeforUV/ruralnet.git`
+3. Install dependencies: `npm install`
+4. Configure the mongo connection: `mv .env-example .env` and paste in the mongodb connection string for `MONGODB_URI` (ask @ejolly)
+5. `npm run dev` (launch the server)
+6. Open `http://localhost:3000` in your web browser to see the app

 ## App Development

 The current version of the app is built using HTML, CSS, Javascript, and NodeJS (a Javascript based web-server).
 It uses [SvelteJS](https://svelte.dev/) as a frontend framework for the UI and [SapperJS](https://svelte.dev/) as a backend framework (built on top of NodeJS).